openshift/osde2e/docs/Writing-Tests.md

 OSD end-to-end testing uses the [Ginkgo] testing framework and [Gomega]  matching libraries.

+# Designing e2e Tests
+We recommend the following basic principles in designing your e2e tests:
+ - Map existing functionality to e2e test cases
+ - Map any bugs found into e2e test cases
+ - Update e2e test cases as addon functionality is changed or added
+ - Ensure the assertions and logs output by tests reflect
+   - the execution paths and
+   - potential causes of failures

+Kubernetes guide on the topic https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/writing-good-e2e-tests.md

 ## Writing first test

 ### Informing vs. Blocking